jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 | `cors-expose-headers`    | `Path` |              | v0.8  |
 | `cors-max-age`           | `Path` | `86400`      |       |

-Add CORS headers on OPTIONS http command (preflight) and reponses.
+Add CORS headers on OPTIONS http command (preflight) and responses.

 * `cors-enable`: Enable CORS if defined as `true`.
 * `cors-allow-origin`: Optional, configures `Access-Control-Allow-Origin` header which defines the URL that may access the resource.
 Defaults to `*`.
 This option accepts a comma-separated list of origins, the response will be dynamically built based on the `Origin` request header.
-If `Origin` belogs to the list, its content will be sent back to the client in the `Access-Control-Allow-Origin` header, otherwise the first item of the list will be used.
+If `Origin` belongs to the list, its content will be sent back to the client in the `Access-Control-Allow-Origin` header; otherwise, the first item of the list will be used.
 * `cors-allow-origin-regex`: Optional, like `cors-allow-origin` but with regex matching.
 Defaults to empty.
 This option accepts a space-separated list of origin regexes, the response will be dynamically built based on the `Origin` request header.
-If `Origin` matches any regex in the list, its content will be sent back to the client in the `Access-Control-Allow-Origin` header, otherwise `cors-allow-origin` will be considered.
+If `Origin` matches any regex in the list, its content will be sent back to the client in the `Access-Control-Allow-Origin` header; otherwise, `cors-allow-origin` will be considered.
 This is why you **must also set** `cors-allow-origin` (probably to something other than `*`) when using this option.
 * `cors-allow-methods`: Optional, configures `Access-Control-Allow-Methods` header which defines the allowed methods.
 Default value is `GET, PUT, POST, DELETE, PATCH, OPTIONS`.
 * `cors-allow-headers`: Optional, configures `Access-Control-Allow-Headers` header which defines the allowed headers.
 Default value is `DNT,X-CustomHeader,Keep-Alive,User-Agent,X-Requested-With,If-Modified-Since,Cache-Control,Content-Type,Authorization`.
 * `cors-allow-credentials`: Optional, configures `Access-Control-Allow-Credentials` header which defines whether or not credentials (cookies, authorization headers or client certificates) should be exposed.
 Defaults to `true`.